 You might think winter means a halt to lawn care for a few months, but there’s actually a lot you can do.
 In warmer regions that get little to no snow, killing weeds in winter can be the best time for active weed control.
-Because your grass goes dormant in the winter, cool-weather broadleaf weeds stick out like a sore thumb.
+Because your grass goes dormant in the winter, cool-weather broadleaf weeds and poa annua stick out like a sore thumb.
 Spot-treat these weeds with your weed killer of choice.
-Another good method for winter weed control is to apply a weed and feed fertilizer.
-Apply these tactics and by the time the spring months roll around, you’ll have a weed-free yard.
+Another good method for winter weed control is to apply a winter weed and feed fertilizer.
+To help prevent a lawn weed infestation next winter, apply a pre-emergent the following fall.

 Table of Contents